alex4200/PyBlock/README.md

 ### Chunks

-Each region is divided into chunks, which are 16x16 blocks.
+Each region is divided into 32x32 chunks, which consist of 16x16 blocks each.
 So when we define

 s<sub>c</sub>=16